michaelrauh/fold/README.md

 The program will:
 - Check `fold_state/in_process/` for any abandoned `.txt` files or stale heartbeats from previous runs and recover them
-- Loop through `fold_state/input/` to find `.txt` files
-- Move each `.txt` file to `fold_state/in_process/` before processing (prevents other processes from picking it up)
+- If two or more archives exist, merge the two largest by ortho count (rehydrate interners/results, remap the smaller vocab, replay impacted orthos)
+- Otherwise, pull the next-largest `.txt`, move it to `fold_state/in_process/`, and ingest it
-- Create a heartbeat file that is updated every 100,000 orthos processed
+- Create a heartbeat file for each job that is updated every 100,000 orthos processed
-- Process each file independently (one at a time)
-- Build a separate interner for each file
-- Generate and track orthos for each file
-- Print optimal ortho after each file
-- Save an archive directory (`.bin`) in `fold_state/in_process/`
-- Delete the `.txt` file and heartbeat file after successful archiving
+- Build an interner, explore orthos via disk-backed work/results queues, and update the TUI as work progresses
+- Save each finished archive (`archive_*.bin/`) back into `fold_state/input/` (ready to be merged); delete the work folder (including the original txt) after success
-- Continue looping until no `.txt` files remain
+- Continue looping until no `.txt` files remain and fewer than two archives are present

 Each archive is a directory containing:
 - `interner.bin`: The interner built from that specific file
 - `results/`: DiskBackedQueue directory with all ortho results
 - `optimal.txt`: Formatted text of the optimal ortho (ID, version, dimensions, score, geometry)
 - `lineage.txt`: S-expression tracking which source TXT files contributed to this archive
+- `metadata.txt`: Count of orthos in the archive
+- `text_meta.txt`: Word count and text preview

 ### Process Safety